sa-ma/HelloBooks-maesters/client/README.md

 ##### What does this PR do?

-Display a sign in page to authenticate the user
+Display a dashboard that shows an overview of features and also a form to add books

 #### Description of task to be completed

-Develop an authentication page for the user
+Develop a dashboard where a user can add books and delete books

 #### How should it be manually tested